Gender Diversity in Music and Art

 First Nations people free

-UWA Music Students free
+UWA Music and Design Staff and Students free

 Registration includes lunch and morning/afternoon tea

 Tickets to the concerts Armadillo and Decibel 10 at 10 are included with all registrations.
 General public tickets to these events are available by clicking the links below.